eddayyy/eddayyy/README.md

 ### Chess Engine

 Developed a chess engine that supports both human vs human and human vs AI modes.
-The project was built using C++ and SDL for the graphical interface.
+The project was built using C++ and the SDL library for the graphical interface.
 The AI opponent is powered by the alpha-beta pruning algorithm to optimize its decision-making process.
+Features include, AI component that can play against you or help you by suggesting good moves, legal move previews (blue squares represent legal moves for a selected piece), en passant, premoving, responsive piece drag and drop or click and drop.

-- **Programming Languages:* C++
+- **Programming Languages:** C++
-- **Technologies:** SDL, GitHub
+- **Technologies:** GitHub, Visual Studio, SDL Library
-- **Skills Developed:** AI Algorithms, Game Development, Graphical Interface
+- **Skills Developed:** Computer graphics, Algorithms, Data Structures, Object oriented programming, Dynamic Programming

 ### Portfolio Website